jetimob/juno-sdk-php-laravel/README.md

 until the request succeeds.
 Choose a value that you think that is acceptable.
 If the request fails even after the N times set, an exception will be thrown
 - `request_attempt_delay`: Time in *ms* to wait before trying to execute a new request attempt
+- `recoverable_status_codes`: Array of status codes that are considered recoverable.
+Only the ones specified in this array will trigger a reattempt in case of a failed request.

 ## Usage